spo0ds/OxAuth/README.md

 ### USAGE

-To run Locally on ganache-cli
+To run on local blockchain

 ```